wnduddld0513/DragonBoost_Optimized_For_SDM6XX/README.md

 ⛔️ Arm64

 ## Installation
+- Root your Device (Using QFIL or etc..)

-- Flash in magisk, require magisk v20.4 or higher
+- Flash this module zip in magisk app

-## Changelog

-<a href="https://github.com/rakarmp/DragonBoost/blob/master/CHANGELOG.md">Read In Here</a>

 ## How it works